PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 and the tensor table did not shrink.
 Passing paths retain it after a second reconciliation change, fusion rewrite, or prune-only mutation.
 Production remains unchanged at this characterization checkpoint.

+The coordinator now records tensor count immediately before fusion, initializes the final reconciliation result with the exact zero counter, and guards the scan with `second_reconcile_stats`, every fusion counter, or a tensor-count decrease.
+The stable path ends after fusion; second-scan metadata changes, fusion rewrites, and zero-rewrite pruning each retain the final scan.
+All three reconciliation guards remain ordered under one index, and the complete legacy fixture preserves ModelIR and aggregate statistics.